Timeline of Early Christian Events

 375: Barbarian Goths kill Valentinian, emperor in the west.

-375: Gratian, nephew of Valens, becomes emperor in the west and supports the Nicene Creed.
+375: Gratian, a nephew of Valens, becomes emperor in the west and supports the Nicene Creed.

 375: Valens defeats the Goths, gives them mercy, and they embrace Christianity, becoming Arians.
 Barbarian tribes remain Arians for at least a century.